 Debug API response differences between versions

-Compare the JSON response from two API endpoints, two API versions, or before/after a code change.
-Instantly see which fields changed, were added, or were removed.
+Compare JSON from two endpoints, API versions, or before/after a deploy.
+See which fields changed, were added, or were removed.

 DevOps and infrastructure engineers